-- · interest on indebtedness properly allocable to property held for investment; - our interest expense attributed to portfolio income; and - the portion of interest expense incurred to purchase or carry an interest in a passive activity to the extent attributable to portfolio income.
+- interest on indebtedness properly allocable to property held for investment; - our interest expense attributed to portfolio income; and - the portion of interest expense incurred to purchase or carry an interest in a passive activity to the extent attributable to portfolio income.

 The computation of a unitholder's investment interest expense will take into account interest on any margin account borrowing or other loan incurred to purchase or carry a unit.
 Net investment income includes gross income from property held for investment and amounts treated as portfolio income under the passive loss rules, less deductible expenses, other than interest, directly connected with the production of investment income, but generally does not include gains attributable to the disposition of property held for investment or (if applicable) qualified dividend income.
 The IRS has indicated in Notice 88-75, 1988-2 C.B.
-386, that the net passive income earned by a publicly traded partnership will be treated as investment income to its unitholders.
-In addition, the unitholder's share of our portfolio income will be treated as investment income.
+386, that the net passive income earned by a publicly traded partnership will be treated as investment income.